Coronavirus resurgence looms over Wall Street rally

 “Markets were pricing in too much perfection for the past couple of weeks,” said Oliver Pursche, president of Bronson Meadows Capital Management.
 “We were overbought both on a technical and a fundamental level.”

+“Virus-shock challenged fundamentals have quite possibly been more than offset by a blunt-force global policy response,” analysts at BlackRock said in a recent report.

+U.S. government bond yields near record lows have also boosted the allure of stocks.

-Still, investors are weighing those factors against the damage the economy has already incurred, as well as other potential threats to the recent rally in stocks.
+Still, investors are weighing those factors against the damage the economy has already incurred, as well as other potential threats to the recent rally in equities.

 One of those could come from concerns over U.S.-China trade tensions.
 President Donald Trump and top U.S. officials recently said the trade deal remains intact, after White House trade adviser Peter Navarro said Monday the hard-won pact was “over.”